Kirstie Findlay

 About me

 The idea of therapy may seem daunting.
 We ask ourselves “can I trust someone with this?” or maybe "what will they think?"
 Or perhaps you just need to talk to someone impartial who can help you work it out.
-It can be tough to maintain your self belief or work out what to do when others around you are telling you "you need to do it this way!"
-It takes great courage to reach out and you can be grateful that you possess the courage to take that first step.
+It can be tough to maintain your self belief or work out what to do when those closest to you are telling you "you need to do it this way!"
+It takes great courage to find your own way.

-In session we work together, we go at your pace and work with what you choose to bring.
-My role as a therapist is to work with you, to facilitate your exploration of yourself and understanding of how and why you have developed your current way of being.
-Discovering this information, you can become aware of things you may do unconsciously which can result in anxiety and depression.
-When we truly know and accept ourselves, it is within our power to choose how we respond to situations and relationships (even when under stress) in our close personal and familial, in our professional lives and within wider society.
-It is possible to create way of being that offers you relief from uncertainty, feeling defeated or responding with anger.
-I invite you to look at the messages you have come to believe about yourself and I work with you to release feelings of guilt and shame and retire a relentless inner critic.
+You choose what you wish to explore in session and I go with what you bring.
+I use a range of techniques to help you stop overthinking, combined with an exploration of how your early years and life so far have impacted you.
+We look at what you have come to believe about yourself and others.
+Discovering this information, you can become aware of things you may do unconsciously which can result in anxiety and depression or that can cause issue in your relationships with others.
+This will enable change where necessary to heal and improve your way of being.
+When we truly know and accept ourselves, it is within our power to choose how we respond to situations and relationships (even when under stress), in our close personal and familial, in our professional lives and within wider society.
+It is possible to create a way of being that offers you relief from uncertainty, feeling defeated or responding with anger.

 Training, qualifications & experience

 I hold a Dip.
 Therapeutic Counselling , I am an accredited member MBACP Accred. and practice the BACP code of ethics.
 I work from different theoretical perspectives and combine different approaches depending on what works best for you.
-I also hold a certificate in Mindfulness, and a Diploma in Clinical Hypnotherapy.
+I also hold a Diploma in Clinical Hypnotherapy and certificates in Mindfulness and Couples Therapy.
 I undertake regular training to improve my practice and the work I do with you.

 As well as working in private practice, I have worked in a bereavement agency for 3 years, and with young people at a secondary school for three years.